-1. Post Office – go into the Post Office and you will be able to purchase any type of licence for fishing in the UK.
+1. Post Office – go into the Post Office and you will be able to purchase any type of licence for fishing in England or Wales.

 2. Online – visit the gov.uk website where you can purchase a licence which will be delivered in the post.
 This site is available 24 hours a day and you will receive an email confirmation when the purchase goes through sucessfully.

 3. Phone the Environment Agency on 0344 800 5386.
 This service is available Monday to Friday, 8am to 6pm, Saturdays, 8am to 1pm (from 1 March to 31 May).

 If you use the Government website or phone the Environment Agency, your licence should arrive in the post within 10 days.

 Anyone who is under the age of 13 is able to fish in the UK without a licence – there is no legal requirement for children under 13 to carry a licence.
 Children who are aged between 13 – 16 can still fish for free, but they are still required to register for a junior licence.
 This registration can be done through the gov.uk website.

 How much does a fishing licence cost?